New York SHIELD Act and NYDFS

-The SHIELD Act considerably expanded data breach notification duties that had previously existed in the New York state under the Information Security Breach and Notification Act of 2005.
+The SHIELD Act considerably expanded data breach notification duties that had previously existed in New York State under the Information Security Breach and Notification Act of 2005.

-The definition of a “data breach” under the Act was likewise expanded to cover both unauthorized access and unauthorized acquisition of any private information, while in the past notification was only required when the private information was unlawfully acquired (i.e. stolen).
-Moreover, the scope of the “private data” was greatly enlarged by the SHIELD Act thereby transforming many quiet security incidents into reportable data breaches.
-There are some narrow exemptions for low-risk data breaches affecting less than 500 individuals, but they are to be applied with high prudence and care.
+The definition of a “data breach” was also expanded to cover both unauthorized access and unauthorized acquisition of any private information (previously notification was only required when private information had been unlawfully acquired, i.e. stolen).
+Moreover, the scope of the “private data” was greatly enlarged by the SHIELD Act, thereby transforming many quiet security incidents into reportable data breaches.
+There are some narrow exemptions for low-risk data breaches affecting less than 500 individuals, but they are to be applied with great care.

-Differently from the European GDPR or Singaporean PDPA, the SHIELD Act does not impose a specific number of days to notify the aggrieved individuals but rather mandates the notification “in the most expedient time possible.”
-The breach notification must be made in writing and describe the incident, compromised data, reasonably foreseeable risks and contact details of the compromised entity.
-The breached entity must also notify consumer reporting agencies, such as Equifax, if more than 5,000 New York residents are affected by the breach.
+In contrast to the European GDPR or Singaporean PDPA, the SHIELD Act does not impose a specific number of days to notify the aggrieved individuals, but rather mandates notification “in the most expedient time possible.”
+Notification must be made in writing and should describe the incident, compromised data, reasonably foreseeable risks and contact details of the compromised entity.
+The breached entity must also notify consumer reporting agencies, such as Equifax, if more than 5,000 New York State residents are affected by the breach.

-After notifying the victims, the Act also requires a notice to the office of New York Attorney General (NYAG), New York Department of State and the New York State Police.
-To facilitate the process, the NYAG provides a web portal for data breach reporting: a notification reported via the portal is automatically sent to all three entities and is deemed sufficient.
+After notifying the victims, the Act also requires notification of the New York Attorney General (NYAG), New York Department of State and the New York State Police.
+To facilitate the process, the NYAG provides a web portal for data breach reporting: notifications made via the portal are automatically sent to all three entities and deemed sufficient.

-What are the data breach notification requirements under the NYDFS cybersecurity regulations?
+What are the data breach notification requirements under the NYDFS Cybersecurity Regulation?

 What are the supply chain security requirements under the SHIELD Act?

-The Act expressly requires selection of vendors and third-party suppliers with care.
+The Act expressly requires that vendors and third-party suppliers are selected with care.
 It imposes a duty upon the covered entities to “select service providers capable of maintaining appropriate safeguards” and to “require those safeguards by contract” as a part of the SHIELD Act’s technical safeguards.

-What are the supply chain security requirements under the NYDFS cybersecurity regulations?
+What are the supply chain security requirements under the NYDFS Cybersecurity Regulation?

-An entire section of the NYDFS cybersecurity regulations is dedicated to third-party risk management and supply chain attacks mitigation (NYCRR 500.1 “Third Party Service Provider Security Policy”).
+An entire section of the NYDFS Cybersecurity Regulation is dedicated to third-party risk management and supply chain attacks mitigation (NYCRR 500.1 “Third Party Service Provider Security Policy”).

-Additionally, the policy needs to define specific contractual clauses to impose data protection and cybersecurity duties upon third parties, at least of the same quality and comprehensibility level as required under the NYDFS cybersecurity regulations.
-Contractual clauses, among other things, shall include mandatory data breach notification to the covered entity when a supplier or vendor experiences a security incident that implicates covered entity’s data.
+Additionally, the policy needs to define specific contractual clauses which impose data protection and cybersecurity duties upon third parties, which meet the standards required by the NYDFS Cybersecurity Regulation.
+For example, clauses should include mandatory data breach notification to the covered entity when a supplier or vendor experiences a security incident which impacts the entity’s data.